Rideau Canal Skateway's uncertain future predicted 18 years ago | CBC News

 "Looking back I think our projections were pretty reasonable," said Scott.
 "We may have underestimated change and we've seen that happen in other areas of climate change impact work."

-The calculations for the average season length are based on the number of days between the opening and closing days, and are tabulated as of 1971, the first year the Rideau Canal Skateway was officially opened.
+The calculations for the average season length are based on the number of days between the opening and closing days, and are tabulated as of 1971, the first year the skateway officially opened.

 Projected to get worse